Meet Our Stud!

 ✔️ AKC registered, meaning he is registered with pedigrees, and ready for litters to be registered.

 ✔️ Mr. Miyagi, his sire, can be found at Freedom Frenchies (Texas)

 ✔️ 4-panel health tested and cleared by UC Davis.
 AND OFA Heart Clear

 ✔️ n/at n/a B/b n/co D/d E/E Em/Em In/In

 -Not carrying Pied, Bridle, or Fawn.
 Guaranteed Color!
 Carries Rare colors!
 Produce Blues, lilac, and Chocolate, Lilac and Tan, Chocolate and Tan, Isabella, Isabella and Tan, Chocolate Isabella and Tan, and Merles of all colors of your own!

-✔️ Merle French Bulldog Stud Fee – $2500. $ 500 deposit will reserve his spot, reserve now as pricing will go up.
+✔️ Merle French Bulldog Stud Fee –. $500 deposit will reserve his current price, reserve now as pricing will go up.

 Osiris would love to help your Frenchie have some gorgeous Frenchie puppies of her own, so why not get in touch today to set the wheels in motion?
 At Le Pepite Frenchies, our goal is to provide easy and seamless breedings wherever you are in the States, and we offer a wide range of breeding services to suit your needs and requirements.